Xmiler/scanbot_test_task/README.md

 # Problem Statement
 Install Jupyter, matplotlib and opencv-python, and open mrz-lab.ipynb

+# Nov 19, 2019 - Version 1.1.0
+Several experiments were done.

+1. I changed architecture on the standard resnet18 one.
+It raises model's metrics on the current data sampling, but at the same time works worse on semi-real and real photos.
+It's common problem when we try to use too power CNN and don't have enough data (too simple data sampling strategy in our case).
+Commit: `9a23351`.

+2. I augmented data sampling strategy with color jittering, noise and geometry (rotation + perspective).
+Then I finetuned CNN from `9a23351` with reduced learning rate.
+It works better on semi-real sample (than v1.0.0) and starts to work on a real one.

+Based on these observation I think the core impact on quality is a closing gap between real photo and synthetic one.
+One can see that false accepts [there](`dataset_demo.ipynb`) are objects that CNN didn't see before during training: stamp and hand.

 # Nov 19, 2019 - Version 1.0.0
 This is initial version of the "<"-segmentation subtask.
 It introduces base implementation of data synthesis module (see `dataset_demo.ipynb`) and training procedure.